captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## BEN:
 Who’s publishing?
+---
+## BEN:
 Who’d you get to do it?
 ---
 ## JOHN:
 Well… Jaggard.
 ---
 ## BEN:
 Jaggard?
 You let Jaggard have it?
+---
+## BEN:
 After burning my favor owed from the Lord Chamberlain?
 ---
 ## JOHN:
 I know, we had no choice.
 ---
 ## BEN:
+The only choice I see
+--
-The only choice I see is to poison his soup.
+is to poison his soup.
 ---
 ## JOHN:
 We don’t want you to poison anyone, we want you to…